juji-io/docs/docs/trouble-shooting.md

 These steps will help you clean up any of errors or inconsistencies in your Q&A KB.

+#### Formatting
+Another reason that might introduce error is the encoding of the CSV file.
+It's important to make sure the CSV file is saved with `.csv` extension and `UTF-8` encoding for the best performance.
+The file format and encoding can be updated in `save as` or `export as` options in both `Microsoft Excel` and `Numbers`.

 ## **Image does not show up in Facebook**

 ### **Description**